 Students are introduced to the process of conceptualizing and preparing PR and advertising content for mass media.
 Emphasis is placed on creative thinking, strategic writing skills and visualization.

-Prerequisite: COMM 311 or COMM 337 or permission of instructor.
+Prerequisite: COMM 311 or COMM 311W, or COMM 337, or permission of instructor.

 Offered: Fall.